federicociner/weather-generator/README.md

 **Note:** Any existing datasets in this folder will be overwritten via the make run command.

-### Docker
+## Build and run using Docker

-To generate weather observations using Docker, follow the steps below:
+If you have Docker installed, you can build and run a Docker image using docker-compose to generate your random weather observations.
+To generate a dataset using Docker, follow the steps below:
-1. Execute `make rundocker obs=<obs>` in the project directory - this command is similar to the local run command above, where `<obs>` is the number of observations.
+1. Execute `make rundocker obs=<obs>` in the project directory.
+This command will build a local Docker image with the project dependencies, run the container and pass the `<obs>` variable to the container as the number of observations to generate.
-2. The Docker container will write the CSV of weather observations to the _output_ folder.
+2. As with running the simulation on your local machine, the Docker container will write the output CSV with the random weather observations to the _output_ folder.

+**Note**: If you are using macOS, you must configure Docker to allow the directory in which the project folder is in to be bind mounted into Docker containers.
+You can set this through the "File Sharing" pane in the Docker for Mac settings.
+For example, if you cloned the repo into the `/Users/Projects` directory, then you could add `/Users` or `/Users/Projects` as mount points.